MysteriousTechLady/altered-states-of-consciousness/README.md

 if you want the code to create the files, then off you go below

-installation:
+Installation:
-ensure python3 is installed from https://www.python.org/downloads/
+Ensure python3 is installed from https://www.python.org/downloads/

 or MS aka Microsoft Store:
 Pip and Python 3.4+

-check if installed on your operating system:
+Check if installed on your operating system:
 snippet: where python or where python3 for windows

 Perform
-pip in your command line interface you should get a long command list output which means its installed
+pip in your command line interface
+You should get a long command list output which means its installed

-then perform:
+Then perform:
 pip install numpy, scipy

-this install the libraries needed for you to create the audio files in .wav format
+This install the libraries needed for you to create the audio files in .wav format

+if AI cannot help you troubleshoot for some reason find me so I can help you.